kckecheng/cheatsheets/gdb.rst

 In the meanwhile, there is a great sample on how to use crash to anylyze a core dump - https://www.dedoimedo.com/computers/crash-analyze.html

+NOTES: kernel debuginfo needs to be installed, the package will be named as kernel-debuginfo, kernel-debuginfo-common, etc. on most distributions.

 Use gdb
 ~~~~~~~~~